gravitational/teleport/rfd/0179-api-versioning.md

 This may work, but it highlights a couple things.
 - we can send any response shape we want with no errors/warnings.
 - if backward compatibility wasn't forefront of the mind, there was nothing stopping us from just pushing the new code with a break
-- the backend has to check the request shape and the frontend has to check the response shape just to know whats happening.
+- the backend has to check the request shape and the frontend has to check the response shape just to know what type it is receiving.

+Using a standard guideline for an rpc service should help us evolve our API overtime in a backward compatible way.

 ## Solution